thiagomgd/geekosaurblog/src/posts/news/geekosaur-news-20.md

 tweet: ''

 ---
-Time for another Geekosaur Weekly, were I share some news, thoughts and random links.!!!
+Time for another Geekosaur Weekly, were I share some news, thoughts and random links.

 <!--more-->